tomduquennoy/ctf2025/README.md

 54 | After searching within a `man` page, what key can be used to jump to the next occurrence of the search term?

 55 | What key is used to jump to the beginning of a `man` page?

+### Git

+56 | How many directories are there in the root directory of the `machine-learning` repository?

+57 | How many total files are there in the `machine-learning` repository and all subdirectories?
+Not counting directories or hidden files like the `.git` repository

+58 | How many python or numpy files are in the `machine-learning` repository and subdirectories?

+59 | What is the short version of the commit ID of the first commit of the `machine-learning` repository?

+60 | What is the long version of the commit ID of the most recent commit of the `machine-learning` repository?

+61 | What city is mentioned in the 2nd most recent commit message of the `machine-learning` repository?

+62 | How many branches are in the `machine-learning` repository?
+Don't double count references to the same branch.

+63 | What is the name of the branch which isn't `main` in the `machine-learning` repository?

+64 | How many different unique user addresses have pushed commits to the `machine-learning` repository?

+65 | What is the name of the LICENSE of the `machine-learning` repository?
+Hint: it is also the full first line of the LICENSE file

+66 | What is the git remote "origin" url of the seaborn repository?

+67 | What is the full version of the last commit ID in the 0.12 version branch of seaborn?

+The following questions concern the `master` branch of seaborn at the commit `1e6739`.

+68 | How many commits are in the `master` branch of seaborn?

+69 | How many tagged commits are there in the seaborn repository?

+70 | How many "version" branches are there (ie, branches with a name starting in v)?

+71 | What is the last item of the seaborn repository's gitignore?

+72 | What is the first line of the `setup.cfg` file in the seaborn repository?

+73 | How many such key fields are in the `setup.cfg` file in the seaborn repository?

+74 | How many files are in the seaborn repository?
+Not counting hidden files like the `.git` repository

+75 | How many files directly contain the word "numpy" in the seaborn repository?
+Do not count hidden files like `.git/`